Religion at One with Science

-Deiwism is a modern Pagan religion, a spiritual path offering naturalistic explanations to support traditionally supernatural beliefs.
-It endeavors to be a faith consistent with science, a metaphysics in accord with physics.
-The assertions herein made about physical reality may seem fantastical, yet they are everywhere compatible with established fact.
+Perístanom is a spiritual path offering naturalistic explanations to support traditionally supernatural beliefs.
+It provides a basis for religious faith without invoking any hidden plane of existence.
+Rather, it endeavors to be a religion compatible with science, a metaphysics in accord with physics.
+The assertions herein made about physical reality will seem fantastic, yet they are everywhere consonant with established fact.

-Deiwism asserts that a multitude of gods exists (polytheism), and that these gods communicate with each one of us through our dreams and visions (revelation).
-It assumes that every physical entity possesses a spiritual essence (animism), regarding consciousness as a primordial feature of all things (panpsychism).
-It further asserts that the final state of the universe shapes its earlier evolution (teleology), and that the divine pervades and transcends the cosmos (panentheism).
+Perístanom insists that every physical entity possesses a spiritual essence (animism), regarding consciousness as a primordial feature of all things (panpsychism).
+It proposes that the final state of the universe shapes its evolution (teleology), and that the divine pervades and transcends the cosmos (panentheism).

 By combining these three elements as never before, a unique religious faith emerges that is at once both old and new, both traditional and transbiological.

-Deiwism strives to be congruous with contemporary science, yet not unduly limited by it.
+Perístanom strives to be congruous with contemporary science, yet not unduly limited by it.
 In our pursuit of knowledge, then, rationalism and empiricism are embraced, although skepticism is not.
 Indeed, because metaphysical belief is evidently natural to, and healthy for, the human animal, positivism and Occam’s razor are expressly rejected.
-Physical reality is ultimately deterministic, however, and so superstition is also rejected.
+Physical reality is ultimately deterministic, however, and so superstition is also repudiated.

-Deiwism — formally called Perístanom [pɛrˈistɑnɔm 🔊] (the religion) — adopts the obscure language of the Proto-Indo-Europeans of the ancient past, applies that language (wherever possible) to the key archetypal symbols of modern depth psychology, and in turn applies those symbols to the speculative physics and cosmology of the far distant future.
+Perístanom adopts the obscure language of the Proto-Indo-Europeans of the ancient past, applies that language (wherever possible) to the key archetypal symbols of modern depth psychology, and in turn applies those symbols to the speculative physics and cosmology of the far distant future.

 “It seems as though something much greater than us is trying to come into being, trying to grow toward perfection.
 Something greater than us, but also something of which we are part.
 Perhaps this ‘something’ is God.”